mc-aeq/metachain/README.md

 # External resources used in the source code
 - [brofield/simpleini] - for parsing ini files
 - [bitcoin/bitcoin] - parts of the network communication, parts of the crypto sources (e.g. sha256 etc).
 Everything heavily modified, changed for our demands and integrated into our structure
+- [boost] - used for special timings, threads and scheduling
+- [openssl] - used for securing communications as well as some crypto functionalities.

 License
 ----